 Valley fever is an infection caused by Coccidioides immitis, a fungus that grows in the southwest United States, Mexico, and parts of Central and South America.
-Many mammals—humans, dogs, and cats included—can be infected by breathing in airborne fungal spores.
+Many mammals—humans, dogs, and cats included—can be infected by inhaling airborne fungal spores.
 This infection can lead to debilitating pain or even death if not promptly diagnosed and properly treated.

-Coccidioides immitis grows in soil several inches below the surface.
+Coccidioides immitis grows in the soil several inches below the surface.
 As part of its life cycle, some strands of fungal cells dry out and become brittle.
 If the soil around the fungus is disturbed, these fragile cells are easily broken off into the air.
 Once breathed in, fungal spores infect the lung tissue.
-There, the fungus life cycle continues as the spores develop into spherules, which grow until they burst and release hundreds of endospores which spread throughout the body.
+There, the fungus life cycle continues as the spores develop into spherules, which grow until they burst and release hundreds of endospores that spread throughout the body.

 Though valley fever is not widespread in the US, it has become epidemic in Arizona and California.
-The cases of valley fever in Arizona account for two-thirds of the total cases nationally.
+The cases in Arizona account for two-thirds of the total cases nationally.
 The risk of infection is especially high after the rainy season when dust storms occur.
 Although valley fever most commonly affects dogs, cats, and humans, many other mammals can be infected, including livestock, zoo animals, and even marine mammals.

 Of all of these species, dogs are the most likely to be infected.
 In Arizona, it is estimated that valley fever treatments cost dog owners at least $60 million a year.

 The spores have an incubation period of about three weeks before symptoms begin to appear.
 The primary disease starts in the lungs, developing into a dry cough, limited appetite, fever, lethargy, and depression.
 If the disease disseminates into other parts of the body, the bones and joints are the most commonly affected areas.
-Other symptoms include ocular pain, neurological problems, swollen limbs or even lameness.
+Other symptoms include ocular pain, neurological problems, swollen limbs, or even lameness.
 While these are the general symptoms for humans and animals alike, some animals—particularly cats— may also experience open sores that do not heal.